aldrinmcaalim/website/README.md

 ###### HTML
 - [ ] Create a navbar
 - [ ] Create header
-- [] Create body/main with content
+- [ ] Create body/main with content
+    - [ ] Add at least one image to body